v-a-s-a/galaxy.consensus/README.md

   Options:
-  -h, --help            show this help message and exit --out=BASEOUT         File path base for output of .vcf and .log files.
+    -h, --help            show this help message and exit --out                 File path base for output of .vcf and .log files.
-  --atlas-vcf=ATLASVCF  Location of ATLAS vcf file for consensus.
+    --atlas-vcf           Location of ATLAS vcf file for consensus.
-  --gatk-vcf=GATKVCF    Location of GATK vcf file for consensus.
+    --gatk-vcf            Location of GATK vcf file for consensus.
-  --freebayes-vcf=FREEBAYESVCF
-                        Location of freebayes vcf file for consensus.
+    --freebayes-vcf       Location of freebayes vcf file for consensus.
-  --db-file=DBFILE      Location of file for sqlite db.
+  --db-file               Location of file for sqlite db.